M7-TROJAN/DataBase/Project_5_Online_Store/README.md

 1. Make sure you have SQL Server installed on your system.
 2. Import the database schema by running the schema.sql script on your SQL Server.
 This script creates the necessary tables, constraints, and relationships.
 3. Insert sample data and records using the insert-data.sql script as an example.
 You can customize this script to add more data as needed.
+4. Browse the Examples.sql file and try the examples provided, and you can add examples of your own.
-4. Update and customize the scripts to meet your specific use case.
+5. Update and customize the scripts to meet your specific use case.

 ## Project Files